 The truth is that it turns out that it is not really necessary to wait until the jobs counter accumulates all the delivery slots in advance.
 Say we have ten-recipient mail followed by two two-recipient mails.
 If the preemption happened when enough delivery slot accumulate (assuming slot cost 2), the delivery sequence becomes 11112211113311.
 Now what would we get if we would wait only for 50% of the necessary slots to accumulate and we promise we would wait for the remaining 50% later, after we get back to the preempted job?
 If we use such slot loan, the delivery sequence becomes 11221111331111.
 As we can see, it makes it no considerably worse for the delivery of the ten-recipient mail, but it allows the small messages to be delivered sooner.

 The concept of these slot loans is where the transport_delivery_slot_discount and transport_delivery_slot_loan come from (they default to default_delivery_slot_discount and default_delivery_slot_loan, whose values are by default 50 and 3, respectively).
-The discount (resp. loan) specifies how many percent (resp. how many slots) one "gets in advance", when the number of slots required to deliver the best candidate is compared with the number of slots the current slot had accumulated so far.
+The discount (resp. loan) specifies how many percent (resp. how many slots) one "gets in advance", when the amount of slots required to deliver the best candidate is compared with the amount of slots the current slot had accumulated so far.

 And it pretty much concludes this chapter.